brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    are often called “singleton” objects by Python programmers.
-   For example, a comment inside the Standard Library’s ``itertoolsmodule.c`` asserts that “CPython’s empty tuple is a singleton” — meaning that only one empty tuple object is ever created, and ``tuple()`` returns it over and over again every time it’s passed a zero-length sequence.
+   For example, a comment inside the Standard Library’s ``itertoolsmodule.c`` asserts that “CPython’s empty tuple is a singleton” — meaning that the Python interpreter only ever creates a single empty tuple object, which ``tuple()`` returns over and over again every time it’s passed a zero-length sequence.
    A comment in ``marshal.c`` similarly refers to the “empty frozenset singleton.”